 The First Reading Rooms at Abertillery in 1856.

-Long before Mr T. W. Powell came to the valley education was at the forefront of the long term planning for the towns workforce by the Industrialists.
-Sir Thomas Phillips was born near Brynmawr, he became the Mayor of Newport and was caught up in the battle at the Westgate Hotel, Newport during the Chartists Uprising in 1839.
-He later came to Abertillery fought for the Welsh language and worked with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first Reading Rooms at Abertillery in 1856.
+Sir Thomas Phillips was born near Brynmawr, he became the Mayor of Newport and was caught up in the battle at the Westgate Hotel, Newport during the Chartists uprising in 1839.
+He later came to Abertillery, fought for the Welsh language and worked with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first reading rooms at Abertillery in 1856.

 They later had support from Mr James Brown (the Blaina and Cwmcelyn Iron Works owner and brother of Mr Thomas Brown – Cwmtillery Colliery founder).
-They rented a room from Mr Hiley close to where the Arcade is now and filled it with Books, Papers of the day and other periodicals.
+They rented a room from Mr Hiley close to where the arcade is today and filled it with books, papers of the day and other periodicals.
 They only leased the room for a short period whilst they awaited on a permanent room at the newly planned National Schools connected to St Michaels Church in High Street, Abertillery (where the Bus Stops are today).

 The Powell’s Tillery years and the Workmen’s Hall and Reading Room.